 DISCLOSURE, HOME INSPECTION, AND A FINAL WALK THROUGH CAN HELP ENSURE YOU'RE GETTING THE RIGHT HOME

 Details about the legal status or physical condition of a home are called material facts.
-These details are often issues that aren't obvious to a potential buyer just from looking at the home.
-For example, a legal status issue could stem from an ownership rights claim on the home by an ex-spouse of the seller or a structure built by a neighbor on the property line (encroachment).
-Whereas, physical conditions might include a leaking roof, termites, or foundation crack.
+These are often issues that aren't obvious to a potential buyer just from looking at the home, for example an ownership claim by an ex-spouse or an encroaching structure on the property line.

 • Leaking roof or foundation walls